gophercloud/gophercloud/CONTRIBUTING.md

 entire system _integrates_ together.
 When an API satisfies expectations, it proves by default that the requirements for a contract have been met.

+Please be aware that acceptance tests will hit a live API - and may incur service charges from your provider.
+Although most tests handle their own teardown procedures, it is always worth manually checking that resources are deleted after the test suite finishes.

 ### Running tests

 To run all tests: